Writing a Winning Chargeback Rebuttal Letter

 - The deadline for submitting representment documents.

 - The case number assigned to the chargeback.
-Include this number on all relevant documentation submitted with the rebuttal letter.

 - The cardholder number (or credit card number) for the transaction.

 - The 23 digit identification (or reference) number assigned by the card network.